-What is Document Sealing?
+What is contract sealing?

 In simple words, the sealed document cannot be tampered with or changed.
-It is the Electronic Seal, together with a Time Stamp that assures that the document has not been tampered with.
+It is the Electronic Seal, together with a Time Stamp, that assures that the document has not been tampered with.

-Why using Document Sealing is beneficial?
+Why using contract sealing is beneficial?